kartikeya-git/Quantum-Checkers/README.md

  ***Gameplay video: www.youtube.com/watch?v=FklcCPCSuSw***

- ***Use the Release Branch to download and run the game.
+ ***Use the Release tab to download and run the game.
 Download and run the QuantumCheckers_setup.exe file.
 Follow the install instructions.
 After the setup is complete, you can run the game from QuantumCheckers.exe.***

 ## Rules